-TL;DR: students with extremely impressive, hard to fake achievements (e.g. chess grandmaster, starting a successful business, skipping 3 grades) should be prioritized.
+TL;DR: students with extremely impressive, hard to fake achievements (e.g. chess grandmaster or skipping 3 grades) should be prioritized.
 After that, selecting for intelligence using test scores or GPA would be the most effective method of getting the most competent student body.
 Everything else (assessments of character/personality from personal essays, leadership, volunteering, extracurriculars, interviews) is worthless.

-Unstructured interviews don’t work well because raters cannot agree on how to rate the candidates.
-On average, interviewers agree at about .45 when it comes to assessments of traits, which is rather low.
+Unstructured interviews don’t work because raters cannot agree on how to rate the candidates.
+On average, interviewers agree at about .45 when it comes to assessments of traits.
+And there is no guarantee that the traits that cause them to give consistent ratings are ones that are actually valuable.

 Abstract: